 Fast forward to this day and age; the industry is still evolving.
 OptConnect is just one example of how the ATM industry has changed over the years.
-As in our case, there was a need for trusted connectivity partner that was secure, rapidly deployable, and cost-effective to help place ATMs in locations that previously were considered inaccessible or cost prohibitive.
+As in our case, there was a need for a trusted connectivity partner that was secure, rapidly deployable, and cost-effective to help place ATMs in locations that previously were considered inaccessible or cost-prohibitive.
 Locations like convenience stores, concerts, fairs, and other events were now accessible and an untapped market.

 Connectivity is essential for ATMs because it helps them stay fast, collect and transmit important data, and can also help support digital signage capabilities for advertising.
 If an ATM does not have reliable connectivity, it simply will not operate effectively.
 Reliable connectivity goes beyond the connection; it’s about the service you receive and the peace of mind you should have to know that your device is functioning as it should and your partner is there to resolve any issues you may experience.

 In an ever-evolving digital age, some have doubted the future of the ATM and the industry.
 One fact remains unchanged; cash is still king.
 Many people today use cash and ATMs for various reasons.
 The ATM will continue its evolution and increase its capabilities and services and maintain its position in the finance industry.